Rehan Jayawickrama: Challenge to UNP leadership

+Association with Mangala Samaraweera

+In 2020, Jayawickreme accompanied former minister Mangala Samaraweera when the latter was questioned by police over a controversial public statement.

+As a member of the Samagi Jana Balawegaya (SJB), he also invited Samaraweera to return to active politics through the party.

+Samaraweera has been described in commentary as a prominent liberal political figure and mentor to younger politicians in Sri Lanka.

 Transition to Samagi Jana Balawegaya

-In May 2019, while still serving as the UNP Mayor of Weligama, Jayawickrama publicly created a "fresh UNP rift" by directly challenging the party leadership.
+In May 2019, while still serving as the UNP Mayor of Weligama, Jayawickreme publicly created a "fresh UNP rift" by directly challenging the party leadership.
 He wrote a letter to party leader Ranil Wickremesinghe, requesting that he "step down as the Party Leader" and hand over the leadership to Sajith Premadasa.
-When Premadasa broke away from the UNP to form the Samagi Jana Balawegaya (SJB) in 2020, Jayawickrama joined the new party.
+When Premadasa broke away from the UNP to form the Samagi Jana Balawegaya (SJB) in 2020, Jayawickreme joined the new party.
 In June 2020, he received a "show cause" letter from the UNP initiating disciplinary action for submitting nominations for the upcoming general election from another party.

 Removal as Chairman of the Urban Council

 The UNP officially expelled him in August 2020.
 This expulsion automatically resulted in him losing his post as Chairman and his seat on the Weligama Urban Council.
-In a public statement on his removal, Jayawickrama said, "The people haven't removed me [...] it's the United National Party that did."
+In a public statement on his removal, Jayawickreme said, "The people haven't removed me [...] it's the United National Party that did."
 He added that he was "happy" because he was "never tainted with corruption or malpractice" during his tenure."

 His post was officially filled in August 2021 by G. G. H. Yamuna Kanthi.

 Parliamentary elections

-Following his crossover to the SJB, Jayawickrama unsuccessfully contested the 2020 Sri Lankan parliamentary election from the Matara District. was third on the preferences list for the SJB in Matara, which only returned two SJB MPs to Parliament.
+Following his crossover to the SJB, Jayawickreme unsuccessfully contested the 2020 Sri Lankan parliamentary election from the Matara District. was third on the preferences list for the SJB in Matara, which only returned two SJB MPs to Parliament.

+Rehan Jayawickreme contested the 2024 Sri Lankan parliamentary election from the Matara District as a candidate of the Samagi Jana Balawegaya but was not elected; only one SJB candidate from the district was returned to Parliament.

+Roles within Samagi Jana Balawegaya

+In June 2021, Jayawickreme was appointed to the Working Committee of the Samagi Jana Balawegaya (SJB).

+He was also appointed Social Development Secretary to Opposition Leader Sajith Premadasa, with the letter of appointment formally handed over by Premadasa.

+In September 2022, Jayawickreme was appointed Assistant Secretary of the Samagi Jana Balawegaya’s National Reforms Committee.

+He was also appointed Chairman of the party’s LGBTIQ Reforms Committee, while continuing to serve as Vice Chairman of the SJB Youth wing.

+Jayawickreme, in his capacity as Chairman of the Samagi Jana Balawegaya’s LGBTIQ Reforms Committee, oversaw the submission of a proposed policy document to Opposition Leader Sajith Premadasa in August 2023.

+He stated that the committee had been tasked with completing the policy within two months and indicated plans to engage religious leaders regarding the proposals.